GriffithUniLibrary/research-data-management/content/6-eResearch.md

 {% include figure.html img="2022-08-data-storage.jpg" alt="File and folder images" caption="eResearch services" width="100%" %}

+Ereserach can assist you with your data management in many ways.
+Their primary servcies are in the use and application of computational methods.
+Eresearch can assist with data capture methodology, the management and storage of large or sensitive data sets and the use of computational tools for data analysis and visualisation.
+Eresearch also offers training in computational methods such as R and Python and cand assist with  training from [QCIF](https://www.qcif.edu.au/) and the [ARDC](https://ardc.edu.au/).

 The key areas of assistance provided by eResearch services at giffith are in;
 - [Application development and support](https://www.griffith.edu.au/eresearch-services#app)
 - [Data management and storage](https://www.griffith.edu.au/eresearch-services#storage)